This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Oracle Data Pump can import table data in all partitions of a table as one operation instead of separate operations for each partition.

 GROUP_PARTITION_TABLE_DATA, a new value for the Import DATA_OPTIONS command line parameter, changes Oracle Data Pump default behavior by importing table data in all partitions of a table as one operation.
 This parameter is useful when you do not want the default Import behavior that imports each table partition as a separate operation.
 Import chooses the default.
 For instance, you can use this parameter when there is a possibility that a table could move to a different partition as part of loading a table.
 The default is also used when the table was not created by the Import operation.

-When you need to import multiple dumpfiles from the object store service, wildcards in URL-based dump file name can simplify the import command for Oracle Autonomous Database.
+When you need to import multiple dump files from the object store service, wildcards in URL-based dump file name can simplify the import command for Oracle Autonomous Database.
 It can reduce typing and lessen the possibility of a misspelled a dump file name.
-A wildcard character can not be used in the bucket-name component.
+Do not use a wildcard character in the bucket-name component.

-Oracle Data Pump import is no longer constrained to using the default_credential in Oracle Autonomous Database.
-Starting with Oracle Database 19c (and backported to release 18.3) the new impdp client CLI CREDENTIAL parameter accepts any Oracle Cloud Infrastructure (OCI) Object Storage credential created in the Oracle Autonomous Database.
+Oracle Data Pump import is no longer constrained to using the DEFAULT_CREDENTIAL in Oracle Autonomous Database.
+Starting with Oracle Database 19c (and backported to Oracle Database release 18c, version 18.3) the new IMPDP client CLI CREDENTIAL parameter accepts any Oracle Cloud Infrastructure (OCI) Object Storage credential created in the Oracle Autonomous Database.
 Data Pump validates whether the credential exists and the user has access to read the credential.
-Any errors are returned back to the impdp client.
+Any errors are returned back to the IMPDP client.

 Oracle Trace File Analyzer Support for Using an External SMTP Server for Notifications

 In Oracle Database 19c, you can use an external Simple Mail Transfer Protocol (SMTP) server to receive Oracle Trace File Analyzer notifications.